Masoumeh Fardi*, Ali Mohammadi, Behzad Baradaran and Sahar Safaee Pages 149 - 159 ( 11 )

-Introduction: Acute myeloid leukemia (AML) is the most prevalent type of adult hematopoietic system leukemia.
+Introduction: Acute myeloid leukemia (AML) is the most prevalent type of cancer in the adult hematopoietic system.
 Conventional therapies are associated with unfavorable side effects in individuals diagnosed with AML.
-These aftereffects with partial remission reflect the urgent need for novel therapeutic approaches for inducing apoptosis, specifically in malignant cells without affecting other cells.
-As a transcription factor (TF), ZEB2 (Zinc Finger E-Box Binding Homeobox 2), regulates the expression of specific genes in normal conditions.
+These after-effects with partial remission reflect the urgent need for novel therapeutic approaches for inducing apoptosis, specifically in malignant cells, without affecting other cells.
+As a transcription factor (TF), ZEB2 (Zinc Finger E-Box Binding Homeobox 2) regulates the expression of specific genes in normal conditions.
 However, increased expression of ZEB2 is reported in various cancers, especially in AML, which is related to a higher degree of apoptosis inhibition of malignant cells.
 In this work, the role of ZEB2 in apoptosis inhibition is surveyed through ZEB2 specific knocking-down in human myeloid leukemia HL-60 cells.

 Results: According to obtained results, suppression of ZEB2 expression through siRNA was associated with the induction of apoptosis, increased pro-apoptotic, and decreased anti-apoptotic gene expression.
 Transfection of ZEB2-siRNA was also associated with reduced cell proliferation and viability.